nzkelvin/nzkelvin.github.io/_posts/2020-01-29-push-dynamics-365-editable-subgrids-to-do-ux-tricks.markdown

 Rent Details are listed in an subgrid of the main form.

 ## UI requirements
-* The subgrid should be editable
+* The subgrid should be editable.
 * Every rent detail line has an "end date" field.
 Upon updating the field, the solution need to rejig the following rent detail lines.
-* The 'rejig' needs to happen on the "end date" field change, not when a user hit the subgrid save button
+* The 'rejig' needs to happen on the "end date" field change, not when a user hit the subgrid save button.

 ## Design Considerations
 * The heavy lifting is done @ the backend by an Action.
 * Once done, the entire subgrid to refresh.

 # Attempt One: Didn't Work
-* On Field change, trigger save on the sub-grid line form context.
-(Maybe I should try, subgrid.selectedRow.Save)
+* On Field change, trigger save on the form context of a sub-grid line record.
-* Call the Action
+* Call the Action.
-* On Action successful completion, refresh the subgrid
+* On Action successful completion, refresh the subgrid.

 ``` csharp